JudahLevin/UATXcavators/October Tests.md

 | Monday, October 20 | Forces Test|
 | Monday, October 27 | Conditioning Test |

+> 🚨 As we source parts, always weigh the tradeoffs of sourcing in-house or off-the-shelf.

 ### Cutter Head Test

 Let *p* be how much ground in mm the TBM eats per revolution of the cutter head, and *RPM* be the number of cutter head revolutions every minute.
 Then,